Hrothen/hrothen.github.com/posts/2013-02-20-initial-post.md

 ---
-title: "Initial Post"
+title: Initial Post
-description: "This is the reference implementation of the self referential joke"
+description: This is the reference implementation of the self referential joke
 category:
 tags: []
 ---